 Pro tips:

 Last but not least, flour offers endless options for alterations.
 Rather than sticking to the straight roads on the journey to best bread, let’s get off the highway and see what’s out there.
-In addition to my trusty bag of all-purpose, I keep whole rye, medium rye, spelt, whole wheat, white whole wheat, cornmeal, and buckwheat in my pantry too.
+In addition to my trusty bag of all-purpose, I keep whole rye, medium rye, spelt, whole wheat, golden whole wheat, cornmeal, and buckwheat in my pantry too.
 My collection is like the junk drawer in the kitchen — who knows what you’ll find!

 This is a good example of swapping “like with like.”
 What I mean is that if a recipe already has a portion of whole-grain flour, start there by subbing in a different whole grain.
 While every change has impacts, whole grains as a category tend to take roughly similar quantities of water, so this is an easy way to start playing around.